agravier/crdt-study/README.md

 graph.
 Yet, it is useful as it provides a reference implementation and a performance baseline.

-Note: I call it "immutable", but it is not really immutable, it just does nothing in the way of removing stale operations from its operations log.
+Note: We call it "immutable", but it is not really immutable, it just does nothing in the way of removing stale operations from its operations log.

 ### Python last-operation tracking implementation

 This implementation of LWW-element-graph only tracks the last `add` and the last `remove` operation for each vertex or edge.
+No more information is needed to determine the state of the system at the latest clock operation, even in the presence of arbitrary post-hoc updates.

 ### LSM-Tree based implementation of local process and backend server

-Log-structured merge trees are datastructures that support a high write throughput and are naturally suited to LWW strategies.
+Log-structured merge trees are data structures that support a high write throughput and are naturally suited to LWW strategies.
 They are particularly suitable when the reads are sporadic and writes are frequent.